remnrem/luna-doc/docs/ref/hypnograms.md

  lights out (or explicitly set to `T2` for sleep onset)

- - consider only the last 240 minutes before sleep offset, by using the the `last=240` option for which final wake is the default anchor (it can be set to `anchor=T5` or `anchor=T6` for lights on and recording end (or explicitly set to `T4` for final wake)
+ - consider only the last 240 minutes before sleep offset, by using the `last=240` option for which final wake is the default anchor (it can be set to `anchor=T5` or `anchor=T6` for lights on and recording end (or explicitly set to `T4` for final wake)